Use websites instead of virtual directories in IIS

 Select the value "Regular expressions" here.

-Pattern Enter the name of the virtual directory here with a closing backslash.
-Test pattern
+Enter the name of the virtual directory with a trailing backslash here.

 This button allows you to test the redirection.